Empower the Workforce With A Culture of Peer-to-Peer Recognition

 Peer recognition is more than just a single day of praise and appreciation.
 It should be done repeatedly and consistently.
 And this is what the employees have to acknowledge in the long run.

-When employees recognize their peers just for their sake, it undermines the entire concept of recognition.
-That can have a negative impact on the outlook of the recognition program.
+When employees recognize their peers for their sake, it undermines the entire recognition concept.
+That can hurt the outlook of the recognition program.

 To make things interesting, you can incentivize the entire recognition program.
 For example, when an employee appreciates their peer for a successful marketing campaign, you can give them points.
-This will maintain the enthusiasm of the employees, and they will be more involved in the program.
+This will maintain the employees' enthusiasm, and they will be more involved in the program.

 4. Go Virtual!